 People looking at launching a digital signage network have an abundance of options to choose from.
 When looking at software solutions, two main choices come to mind.
-There are proprietary, and open source solutions.
-To pick the best candidate you must consider your business needs, risk tolerance and financial situation.
+There are proprietary, and open-source solutions.
+To pick the best candidate you must consider your business needs, risk tolerance, and financial situation.

 There is one thing everyone can agree on… Open source does not necessarily mean “free” software.
 There may not be any fees for acquiring and using the software, but at some point, you will hit a wall and you’ll need help.
-You may need to purchase some add-on services, or bring someone in with specific expertise to complete your project.
+You may need to purchase some add-on services or bring someone in with specific expertise to complete your project.

 If you look long enough, you will find free proprietary software solutions.
 Unfortunately, these products are often crippled or seriously restricted, making them all but useless for anything but very basic projects.
 They only exist to attract customers to a paid, and fully supported version.

-The problems with community based support
+The problems with community-based support

-The educational sector is a great test-bed for these types of solutions, since they have needs only digital signage software can fulfill.
-By creating their digital signage software in-house and releasing the product to the open source community, colleges and universities benefit from a very large base of users and developers.
+The educational sector is a great test-bed for these types of solutions since they have needs only digital signage software can fulfill.
+By creating their digital signage software in-house and releasing the product to the open-source community, colleges, and universities benefit from a very large base of users and developers.
 After all, this is what open source is all about.

-It’s important to note the strength of any open source project lies in its user community.
+It’s important to note the strength of any open-source project lies in its user community.
 The more active and engaged the community, the better developed and refined the software.
-When you have a healthy open source project, users receive frequent software patches and bug fixes so they end up with a more reliable product.
+When you have a healthy open-source project, users receive frequent software patches and bug fixes so they end up with a more reliable product.
 They can also contribute to the product’s development, which can be useful.

-However, products that aren’t developed with an active user community tend to stagnate and fall behind.
 Bugs aren’t fixed as quickly, if at all.
 New operating system versions and hardware components are no longer supported.
 Soon, the few remaining users find the software is no longer reliable, or even desirable.
 At some point, whoever is left realizes they’re on their own.
 If something goes wrong, there’s no one there to help.

 It’s not a huge problem when you’re dealing with a school or college project, but it’s an entirely different story if you’re running a business or a corporation.
 All you need is a reliable digital signage solution, and a good support infrastructure.

-Most proprietary software companies offer advanced end-user assistance with dedicated technical support resources, regular software updates, and end-user training (live, online and on-demand).
+Most proprietary software companies offer advanced end-user assistance with dedicated technical support resources, regular software updates, and end-user training (live, online, and on-demand).
 Proprietary software publishers also offer user forums and support their communities to engage customers, and deliver better support.

 Looking under the hood

-Other proprietary software advantages
+Other proprietary digital signage software advantages

-Open source and the cloud
+Open-source digital signage and the cloud

-Assuming you are considering a well-supported product, open source digital signage software can be used for a range of applications.
-Before picking a solution, make sure you trust the product’s source, and consider what will happen when you need to deal with technical issues.
+Assuming you are considering a well-supported product, open-source digital signage software can be used for a range of applications.
+Before picking a solution, make sure you trust the product’s source and consider what will happen when you need to deal with technical issues.

-Here are a few questions that can help you determine your tolerance level.
+Here are a few questions that can help you determine your tolerance level

 - Is reliability at the top of your list?